Profile of Chateau Lafite

 What does Chateau Lafite mean to the world?
 For many, the name inspires instant recognition, even if the individual is aloof to the charms of red Bordeaux; for wealthy collectors and oenophiles, Lafite is the definitive symbol of luxury and grandeur.
-Yet the chateau takes its name from something so pedestrian and commonplace in the Medoc, that most people are shocked to learn of Lafite’s etymological origins.
-The Medocain word ‘fite’ simply means a mound, referring to the plateaux of the Left Bank.
+Yet the chateau takes its name from something so pedestrian and commonplace in the Medoc that most people are shocked to learn of Lafite’s etymological origins.
+The Medocain word ‘fite’ simply means a mound, referring to the Left Bank plateaux.
 The mansion itself is surprisingly modest, although the Second Empire furnishings of the interior are undeniably opulent.
 But ultimately, it is the land surrounding the estate which is of real interest, rather than the silk wallcoverings of the chateau.
-The best terroir boasts deep gravel soil, lying on a bed of marl and deep limestone, which many critics believe explains the unrivaled finesse of the Grand Vin.
+The best terroir boasts deep gravel soil, lying on a bed of marl and deep limestone, which many critics believe explains the Grand Vin’s unrivaled finesse.
 The winemaking at Lafite is perfect in every way, but the real magic is found in the soil.

 This is the exquisite paradox of Chateau Lafite.
-It is considered to be the seminal Pauillac chateau, and a powerful symbol of all that is elitist, luxurious and rarified.
-But at the core of this estate is a love of farming, terroir and preserving the wider environment.
-Jean-Guillaume Prats, President, and CEO of Chateau Lafite is committed to ecologically-sound viticultural practices; in 2018, the directors started to farm some of their vineyards according to biodynamic and sustainable principles as an experiment, to see if this would yield benefits.
+It is considered to be the seminal Pauillac region chateau and a powerful symbol of all that is elitist, luxurious, and rarified.
+But at the core of this estate is a love of farming, terroir, and preserving the wider environment.
+Jean-Guillaume Prats, President and CEO of Chateau Lafite is committed to ecologically-sound viticultural practices; in 2018, the directors started to farm some of their vineyards according to biodynamic and sustainable principles as an experiment to see if this would yield benefits.
 Lafite may seek formal certification in the coming years.

-Of course, it will come as no surprise to learn that despite these concessions to modernity, Lafite dates back to medieval times.
-Historians believe that vines were planted as a commercial proposition in the 17th century; in 1691, Lafite fell into the hands of Alexandre Segur, who subsequently married Marie-Therese de Clauzel, the heiress to Chateau Latour.
-Thus, for a time, the two most bankable wine labels in the world were owned by the same family.
+Of course, it will come as no surprise to learn that Lafite dates back to medieval times despite these concessions to modernity.
+Historians believe that vines were planted as a commercial proposition in the 17th century; in 1691, Lafite fell into Alexandre Segur’s hands, who subsequently married Marie-Therese de Clauzel, the heiress to Chateau Latour.
+Thus, the two most bankable wine labels in the world were owned by the same family for a time.

 Chateau Lafite is also a wine that ages incredibly well; it is often said to be the perfect gift for grandparents to bequeath to their grandchildren.
 Lucky critics speak of bottles from the 19th century that are singing.
 In that sense, Lafite is the most profound contradiction of all: a fascinating marriage between the timeless and intransigent, the contemporary and cutting-edge.
 Once a bottle is opened, you’ll never want the pleasure to end.